StormWindStudios/LinuxNotes/README.md

 ssh: connect to host 10.0.1.227 port 22: Connection refused
 ```

-`fail2ban-client` can be used to view the status and unban IP address.
+`fail2ban-client` can be used to view the status and unban IP addresses.

 ```
 shane@ubuntu-efi:~$ sudo fail2ban-client status sshd